slab/quill/README.md

 ### Building

-We use grunt to compile coffeescript, stylus, and jade

     grunt

-Testing
----

-### Javascript Testing
+### Testing

-    `grunt test` - run tests with phantomjs
-    `grunt test:karma` - allows you to visit localhost:9876/debug.html for interactive testing `grunt test:local` - run tests with locally installed browsers `grunt test:remote` - run tests on supported platforms on Sauce Labs `grunt test:exhaust` - run exhaustive test suite (used to create unit tests) on PhantomJS
+    grunt test - run tests with phantomjs grunt test:karma - allows you to visit localhost:9876/debug.html for interactive testing grunt test:local - run tests with locally installed browsers grunt test:remote - run tests on supported platforms on Sauce Labs grunt test:exhaust - run exhaustive test suite (used to create unit tests) on PhantomJS

 You can use mocha's grep feature to run specific tests ex.

     grunt test:local --grep=cursor

+## Community

+Get help by asking questions on [Stack Overflow](http://stackoverflow.com/) (tag with scribejs).
+The maintainers of Scribe will actively monitor questions.

+## Contributing

+### Bug Reports

+Search through [Github Issues](https://github.com/stypi/scribe/issues) to see if the bug has already been reported.
+If so, please comment with any additional information about the bug.

+For new issues, create a new issue and tag with the appropriate browser tag.
+Include as much detail as possible such as:

+- Detailed description of faulty behavior
+- Affected platforms
+- Steps for reproduction
+- Failing test case

+The more details you provide, the more likely someone will be able to find and fix the bug.

+### Feature Requests

+We welcome feature requests.
+Please make sure they are within scope of Scribe's goals and submit them in [Github Issues](https://github.com/stypi/scribe/issues) tagged with the 'feature' tag.
+The more complete and compelling the request, the more likely it will be implemented.
+Garnering community support will help as well!

+### Pull Requests

+1. Please check to make sure your plans fall within Scribe's scope (likely through Github Issues).
+2. Fork Scribe
+3. Branch off of the 'develop' branch.
+4. Implement your changes.
+5. Submit a Pull Request.

+**Important:** By issuing a Pull Request you agree to allow the project owners to license your work under the terms of the [License](https://github.com/stypi/scribe/blob/master/LICENSE).

+## License

+BSD